Connections

 Midwest Physician Writers Retreat

-This annual weekend conference was created by Dr Liz Fleming, faculty at University of Wisonsin-Madison to allow amateur physician writers (like myself), residents and students to learn more about narrative medicine.
+This annual weekend conference was created by Dr Liz Fleming, faculty at University of Wisonsin-Madison to allow amateur physician writers (like myself), residents and students to learn more about narrative medicine and to practice our craft.
 I’ve been thrilled to attend each retreat since its’ inauguration in 2025.

 Center for the Art of Medicine